SapirC-coder/instagram-unfollowers/README.md

 ## How to use
 ### 1. Get .har files
 * browse the account you want to analyze and get into its profile.
-* open dev tools on chrome, and press network tab and record.
+* open dev tools on chrome, add filter for '/followers' or '/following'  and press network tab and record.
 * press followers/ following, press the scroll wheel on your mouse, and scroll all the way to the bottom.
 * now that you got all the users and got to the bottom, stop the recording, export .har file (on the top), and save into your computer.